teckglobal/teckglobal-brute-force-protect/README.md

 TeckGlobal Brute Force Protect is a lightweight, powerful security plugin designed to safeguard your WordPress site from brute force login attempts and exploit scans.
 It tracks failed login attempts, bans offending IPs after a configurable threshold, and optionally integrates with MaxMind’s GeoLite2 database for geolocation data.
 With an intuitive admin interface, you can manage banned IPs, view logs, and visualize attacker locations on a map.

-This plugin is 100% free and open-source.
-If you find this free plugin helpful, please consider supporting us with a donation at [TeckGlobal’s Buy Me a Coffee page](https://teck-global.com/buy-me-a-coffee/).
+Completely free and open-source.
+If you find this plugin helpful, please consider supporting us with a donation at [TeckGlobal’s Buy Me a Coffee page](https://teck-global.com/buy-me-a-coffee/).

 Special thanks to xAI-Grok for invaluable assistance in development and debugging.